christopherbaxter/Stale-Device-reporting-for-AzureAD-hybrid-joined-workstations-when-working-remotely/README.md

 ### Whats Next?

-I will be incorporating the payload into another script to be able to actually disable the devices that are stale, both in AzureAD and on-prem AD.
-This will be in the next few weeks.
+I have started work on the Disablement script, I am finding it very difficult to find the time to dig into this at the moment though.
+Business as Usual work takes precidence over all else, so this is on the backburner, hoping to spend a little time on this in the next few weeks.